Sector Mean Reversion on 14 Exchanges: Germany Is the Only Market That Fails

 Takeaway

-Korea and Taiwan are the most attractive implementations: both produce strong returns with lower-than-SPY max drawdowns and down capture ratios that protect capital in bad years.
-India produces the highest CAGR but requires tolerance for a -70.5% drawdown.
+Korea and Taiwan are the most attractive implementations: both produce strong returns vs local benchmarks with reasonable drawdowns and down capture ratios.
+India produces the highest raw CAGR (13.48%) but the Sensex itself grew at 11.24% — the strategy's edge vs local is modest (+2.23%) and the -72.6% drawdown is brutal.

 See Individual Exchange Analysis